gsomix/blog/content/01-say-hello-to-avalonia.md

 ## Conclusion

 Hope you enjoyed this introductory blog post.
-In the next articles, we'll see how to write a simple UI and bind it to the underlying data model.
-We will try to use different programming styles: from OOP and FP perspectives (and get hyped with Gjallarhorn).
-Stay tuned!
+What's next?
+Please check [this article](http://reedcopsey.com/2018/12/18/2018-christmas-trees-cross-platform-edition-using-avalonia/) by Reed Copsey about functional MVU approach for Avalonia.

 You can find code in [repository](https://github.com/gsomix/avalonia-fsharp-example).